 Bontrager has been in the shoe game for a long time and have some solid offerings these days as they’ve done some major revamping.
 Bontrager sponsored our recent eMTB Roundup and supplied a slew of their Flatline flat pedal shoes and the recently reviewed Rally clipless shoes.
 We excitedly put ten pairs of shoes to the test in the incredibly demanding Palm Springs, CA desert and our home trails ever since coming back.

-THE LAB The Flatline is the only flat-pedal specific mountain bike shoe in Bontrager’s footwear line up.
+The Flatline is the only flat-pedal specific mountain bike shoe in Bontrager’s footwear line up.
 Like most flat pedal shoes, the Flatlines have a casual, skate-like appearance with very minimal styling.
 They’re perfect for those that want a shoe they can wear on a ride, or to the local watering hole.
 Bontrager kept the Flatlines clean with a traditional lace closure system and solid black color offering with a hint of orange.
 Bontrager does offer two other colorways, which are a bit more boisterous.

 Getting into the technicalities, Bontrager equipped the Flatline with durable Vibram rubber outsoles.
 The outsoles themselves have a uniformed tread pattern which provides a proper connection between the pedal and shoe.
 Bontrager also added directional tread in the toe and heel sections to provide plenty of traction should one find themselves off the bike hiking up or down the trail.